Consumer Proposal Process in Winnipeg

 Remember that only a Licensed Insolvency Trustee can legally file and administer a consumer proposal for you.
 LITs are the only ones that can provide these services, and the fees they charge for doing so are set by the federal government.

-Living with debt in Winnipeg can be challenging.
+Living with debt can be challenging.
 Don’t wait to make a change.
 Look into the debt relief benefits that a consumer proposal can provide.
-Make an appointment with us today and receive a free consultation to discuss all your options.
+Make an appointment with a licensed insolvency trustee in Winnipeg today and receive a free consultation to discuss all your options.

 What Happens When You File a Consumer Proposal?